HyperFlight

-Before we make the Great Pyramid we will need to understand commensurable and incommensurable numbers
+II.
+Before drawing and making the Great Pyramid you want to understand commensurable and incommensurable numbers

 "There is gold in them hills"

-Golden ratio.
-In the bank.
-What it means to apply the golden ratio.
-Pythagoras is known for Natural (whole) numbers, triangular and square numbers, rationals and irrationals -- and so we are going to derive and apply the golden ratio the Pythagorean way
+Golden ratio in the bank: Explaining the golden ratio by means of an application.
+Pythagoras is known for Natural (whole) numbers, triangular and square numbers, rationals and irrationals and so we are going to derive and apply the golden ratio the Pythagorean way

-New and easy way to draw unreduced golden numbers that construct the golden rectangle, triangles, pentagon .. .. .
+New and easy way to draw unreduced golden numbers that construct the golden rectangle, triangles, pentagon, trapezoid, diamond (rhombus).
+From the pentagon arises a brand new five pointed star the hyperstar.
 The application of the Pythagorean Theorem is at its heart

 How to explain incommensurable and commensurable numbers.
 Practical definition of (in)commensurable numbers, their origin and differences